yanez-compliance/MIID-subnet/docs/miner.md

 python neurons/miner.py --netuid 322 --subtensor.network test --subtensor.chain_endpoint wss://test.finney.opentensor.ai:443 --wallet.name your_wallet_name --wallet.hotkey your_hotkey --logging.debug
 ```

+For detailed information about logging setup and management, see the [Logging Guide](logging.md).

 For running your miner in the background (recommended for production), see the [Background Mining Guide](background_mining.md).

 ## Configuration Options